JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1989_07.md

 When we determine to tell others about _The URANTIA Book_, our primary motive must be to help them know the Father better.

 attracted to the unique knowledge embodied in the book.
-Some such seekers will discover the deep truth of The URANTLA Book and be thereby led, at last, to find their Father.
+Some such seekers will discover the deep truth of The URANTIA Book and be thereby led, at last, to find their Father.
 Still others may know God as a personal experience, but may not be interested in _The URANTIA Book_.

 When we determine to tell others about _The URANTIA Book_, our primary motive must be to help them know the Father better.
 Some will find him for the first time through the book, and others will grow in their knowledge of him under the influence of its clarifying perspective.
 If one of us does not give someone the book, or provide a way for it to be found, there is no other group working to do 50.
 But if, when the occasion arises, we give someone the book in a manner which violates the standards of friendship, love and service we espouse, we may nullify much of the initial benefit of our testimony.